 Do braces hurt?

-If your sport requires a mouth guard, our office is able to create a custom mouth guard that will be comfortable and won’t impact your braces.
-Orthodontic specific mouth guards can be purchased online or at your local drug store.
-Please feel free to ask Dr. Nelson, Dr. Katz or Dr. Roberts any questions you may have.
+If your sport requires a mouth guard, our office is able to create a custom mouth guard that will be comfortable and will not impact your braces.
+Orthodontic-specific mouth guards can be purchased online or at your local drug store.
+Please feel free to ask Dr. Nelson and associates any questions you may have.

 Playing a musical instrument or singing with braces may require some adjustment and extra practice, but you should make the transition quickly.
-We promise your braces won’t stop you from doing the things you love!
+We promise your braces will not stop you from doing the things you love!

 How should I take care of my retainer?